brandonweiss/charge/README.md

 ❯ charge build <source directory> <target directory>
 ```

-`<source directory>` is the directory that contains your static files and `<target directory>` is the directory you want them to end up in.
+`<source directory>` is the directory that contains the files you want to be built to become your static site and `<target directory>` is the directory you want the static site to end up in.

 #### Script